-Applications will go through a multi-stage review process:
+Applications will go through a two-stage review process:

-- Stage 1 is a risk assessment utilizing specific criteria to determine if the applicant and proposed projects are eligible and the agency has the required organizational and fiscal capacity. - Stage 2 is a review and scoring process by citizen reviewers and staff. - Stage 3 includes interviews, determination of funding awards by the citizen review committee, and final approval by the Board of County Commissioners.
+- Stage 1 includes a risk assessment utilizing specific criteria to determine if the applicant and proposed projects are eligible.
+This stage also includes the review and scoring of the proposed project by staff and Grant Recommendation Committee members.
+If an application is found not eligible the applicant will be notified via email that their project is not eligible and the reason why. - Stage 2 includes interviews, determination of funding awards by the citizen review committee, and final approval by the Board of County Commissioners.